Degenerations of log Hodge de Rham spectral sequences, log Kodaira vanishing theorem in characteristic $p>0$ and log weak Lefschetz conjecture for log crystalline cohomologies: Applications of log deformation theory with relative Frobenius morphisms

 \begin{coro}[{\bf The log version of the vanishing theorem of Kodaira-Akizuki-Nakano in characteristic $p$}] Let $\kap$ be a perfect field of characteristic $p>0$.
 Let $s$ be the log point of $\kap$ or $({\rm Spec}(\kap),\kap^*)$.
 Let $Y\lo s$ be a projective log smooth morphism of Cartier type of fs log schemes which has a log smooth integral lift over ${\cal W}_2(s)$.
+Assume that $\os{\circ}{Y}$ is of pure dimension $d$.
 Let ${\cal I}_{Y/s}$ be Tsuji's ideal sheaf of $M_Y$.
-Let ${\cal L}$ be an ample invertible sheaf on $\os{\circ}{Y}$.
+Let ${\cal L}$ be an ample invertible ${\cal O}_Y$-module.
 Then the following hold$:$

 $(1)$ $H^j(Y,\Om^i_{Y/s}\otimes{\cal L}^{-1})=0$ for $i+j<\min \{d,p\}$.

 $(2)$ $H^j(Y,{\cal I}_{Y/s}\Om^i_{Y/s}\otimes{\cal L})=0$ for $i+j>\max \{d,2d-p\}$. \end{coro} \begin{proof} (1): The proof is completely the same as that of \cite[(2.8), (2.9)]{di} by using Tsuji's log Serre duality (\ref{theo:ico}).